simupy/simupy/README.rst

 - ``simupy.matrices`` includes tools for constructing (vector) systems using matrix expressions and re-wrapping the results into matrix form
-- ``simupy.systems.SystemFromCallable`` is a helper for converting a function to a state-less system (typically controller) to simulate
+- ``simupy.systems.SystemFromCallable`` is a helper for converting a function to a state-less system (typically a controller) to simulate
 - ``MemorylessSystem`` and ``LTISystem`` are subclasses to more quickly create these types of systems
 - ``SwitchedSystem`` is used to construct systems with discontinuities,